Survey Notes, Plats, and Land Records Information

 The BLM currently has four different online systems for searching land records:

-Navigator is your one-stop shop for keyword and geospatial search of BLM data.
+BLM Geospatial Business Platform Hub is your one-stop shop for keyword and geospatial search of BLM data.
 In just minutes you can search our trove of maps and datasets which you can annotate, edit and save with ease.
-Navigator provides a centralized location to discover and access BLMs geospatial data and serves both internal BLM staff as well as the general public.
-Navigator indexes and provides access to geospatial data from project, state and national levels, so everything from small scale projects to national data compilations can be shared internally and externally .
-Future plans include exposure of more web and map services to allow for direct use and analysis of BLM data.
+It provides a centralized location to discover and access BLMs geospatial data and serves both internal BLM staff as well as the general public.
+The BLM Hub indexes and provides access to geospatial data from project, state and national levels, so everything from small scale projects to national data compilations can be shared internally and externally .
+BLM’s Hub launched in 2022 and replaces other prior geospatial data systems including Navigator and the Landscape Approach Data Portal (LADP), consolidating these resources into a one-stop shop for all your geospatial needs.

 To locate General Land Office and BLM cadastral survey notes and plats, please search BLM General Land Office records online or contact the appropriate state office.
 BLM's General Land Office (GLO) Records Automation web site provides access to Federal land conveyance records for the Public Land States.
 We also provide image access to more than three million Federal land title records for Eastern Public Land States, issued between 1820 and 1908.
 The Public Land States are the lands now embraced in the States of Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Michigan, Minnesota, Mississippi, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, South Utah, Washington, Wisconsin, and Wyoming.